saint2706/Pro-g-rammingChallenges4/.github/ISSUE_TEMPLATE/bug.md

 - [ ] Reviewed the relevant playbook in [docs/debugging.md](../../docs/debugging.md) and followed the manual smoke checks.
 - [ ] Ran targeted pytest commands for this category (see the guide for recommended invocations) and attached failing output.
-- [ ] Captured logs/artifacts (e.g. `Artificial Intelligence/CNN_Framework/checkpoints/`, emulator traces, or scene renders) that demonstrate the issue.
+- [ ] Captured logs/artifacts (e.g. `challenges/Artificial Intelligence/CNN_Framework/checkpoints/`, emulator traces, or scene renders) that demonstrate the issue.

 ## Additional context